Accounting scandal: The fraud triangle

 Incentives/pressures: A common incentive for companies to manipulate financial statements is a decline in the company's financial prospects.
 Companies may also manipulate earnings to meet analysts' forecasts or benchmarks such as prior-year earnings, to meet debt covenant restrictions, achieve a bonus target based on earnings, or artificially inflate stock prices.
 As for the misappropriation of assets, financial pressures are a common incentive for employees.
-Employees with excessive financial obligations, or those with substance abuse or gambling problems may steal to meet their personal needs.
+Employees with excessive financial obligations, or those with substance abuse or gambling problems, may steal to meet their personal needs.

 Opportunities: Although the financial statements of all companies are potentially subject to manipulation, the risk is greater for companies in industries where significant judgments and accounting estimates are involved.
 Turnover in accounting personnel or other deficiencies in accounting and information processes can create an opportunity for misstatement.
 As for misappropriation of assets, opportunities are greater in companies with accessible cash or with inventory or other valuable assets, especially if the assets are small or easily removed.
 A lack of controls over payments to vendors or payroll systems can allow employees to create fictitious vendors or employees and bill the company for services or time.

 Attitudes/rationalization: The attitude of top management toward financial reporting is a critical risk factor in assessing the likelihood of fraudulent financial statements.
-If the CEO or other top managers display a significant disregard for the financial reporting process, such as consistently issuing overly optimistic forecasts, or they are overly concerned about meeting analysts' earnings forecast, fraudulent financial reporting is more likely.
-Similarly, for misappropriation of assets, if management cheats on customers by overcharging for goods or engaging in high-pressure sales tactics, employees may feel that it is acceptable for them to behave in the same fashion.
+If the CEO or other top managers display a significant disregard for the financial reporting process, such as consistently issuing overly optimistic forecasts, or if they are overly concerned about meeting analysts' earnings forecasts, fraudulent financial reporting is more likely.
+Similarly, for misappropriation of assets, if management cheats customers by overcharging for goods or engaging in high-pressure sales tactics, employees may feel that it is acceptable for them to behave in the same fashion.

 Several extensions to the fraud triangle have been proposed in the literature.
 The "fraud diamond" adds a fourth element, capability, emphasizing the perpetrator’s skills and position to exploit opportunities.
-Subsequent work introduced the "fraud pentagon," which further incorporates arrogance (or ego) to capture the attitude of superiority that can facilitate rule-breaking; this model has been examined empirically in studies of financial reporting fraud.
+Subsequent work introduced the "fraud pentagon", which further incorporates arrogance (or ego) to capture the attitude of superiority that can facilitate rule-breaking; this model has been examined empirically in studies of financial reporting fraud.